taxjarsam/taxjar-developers/source/integrations/guides/magento2.md

 ### v0.5.0

 - **Initial release of our Magento 2 extension.** Sales tax calculations at checkout with backup zip-based rates powered by TaxJar.
 Supports product exemptions, shipping taxability, sourcing logic, and international calculations in more than 30 countries.

+If you have additional questions or need help integrating your Magento 2 and TaxJar accounts, please [contact](https://www.taxjar.com/contact/) our support team.